andrew/ultimate-awesome/README.md

 - [awesome-pdf](https://github.com/py-pdf/awesome-pdf) - A curated list of resources around PDF files.
 - [awesome-scene-representation](https://github.com/robo-alex/awesome-scene-representation) - A curated list of awesome scene representation(NeRFs) papers, code, and resources.
 - [awesome-splunk](https://github.com/sduff/awesome-splunk) -   A collection of awesome resources for Splunk.
-- [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
 - [awesome-object-detection-in-aerial-images](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) - A curated list of awesome resources for generic object detection in aerial images.
 - [Awesome-Diffusion-LLM](https://github.com/yczhou001/Awesome-Diffusion-LLM) - Paper list, tutorial, and nano code snippet for Diffusion Large Language Models.
-- [awesome-dataviz-education](https://github.com/datavis-tech/awesome-dataviz-education) - A curated collection of open educational content for data visualization and related topics.
 - [awesome-freedom](https://github.com/erfjab/awesome-freedom) - One repository to rule them all! .
 - [awesome-apollo-graphql](https://github.com/ooade/awesome-apollo-graphql) - A curated list of amazingly awesome things regarding Apollo GraphQL ecosystem :star2:.
 - [awesome-ogd-switzerland](https://github.com/rnckp/awesome-ogd-switzerland) - A manually curated list of Open Government Data portals, websites, APIs, tools and other related resources in Switzerland.
 Relevant links to international websites are listed as well.
-- [Awesome-Polarization](https://github.com/tkuri/Awesome-Polarization) - List of awesome papers on Polarization Imaging.
 - [awesome-bpm](https://github.com/ungerts/awesome-bpm) - A curated list of awesome Business Process Management (BPM) tools, engines, frameworks, resources and other awesomeness.
 - [awesome-music-listening](https://github.com/ybayle/awesome-music-listening) - Awesome list of websites dedicated to listening to music.
 - [awesome-graph-representation-learning](https://github.com/zlpure/awesome-graph-representation-learning) - A curated list for awesome graph representation learning resources.